References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 Please be aware that in the UK the legal limit to issue claims at Court is 6 years from the date of the incident in England and Wales and 5 years in Scotland, but we would suggest you contact your airline as soon as possible.
 If your claim is nearing the 6 year limit, you may wish to consider legal action.

-We can help with complaints about the assistance provided by airports and airlines for flights departing from England, Scotland and Wales and the assistance provided by EU registered airlines from outside the EU to the UK.
+We can help with complaints about the assistance provided by airports and airlines for flights departing from England, Scotland and Wales and the assistance provided by EU and UK registered airlines on your return journey.
 Contact us to check what we can do for you.

 The CAA are unable to process a complaint submitted by a legal representative on behalf of a complainant until a consent form signed by the complainant has been received.